 The Financial Aid Office administers all aid programs; federal, state, city, and college funded.
 Applications, counseling, and other tuition information is available from the office.
 Financial aid program descriptions are based on current statutes and regulations and may be changed periodically.
-Entering students should contact the Financial Aid Office early in the admissions process to discuss eligibility requirements, to obtain forms and to obtain up-todate information on the various aid programs.
+Entering students should contact the Financial Aid Office early in the admissions process to discuss eligibility requirements, to obtain forms and to obtain up-to-date information on the various aid programs.
 Continuing students must file applications each spring.
 Scholarships and awards are available.
 Consult the College catalog or the Financial Aid Office for further information.

-Contact information: Colston Hall, Room 504 718.289.5700
+Contact information: Colston Hall, Room 504, 718.289.5700

-Contact Email: Margaret.Nelson@bcc.cuny.edu Website: www.bcc.cuny.edu/admission-financial-aid/financial-aid/
+Contact Email: financialaid@bcc.cuny.edu Website: Financial Aid - Bronx Community College (cuny.edu)